-- · defaults on or non-renewal of leases by tenants; - decreased rental rates or increased vacancy rates; - · difficulties in identifying healthcare facilities to acquire and completing such acquisitions; - adverse economic or real estate conditions or developments, either nationally or in the markets in which our facilities are located; - our failure to generate sufficient cash flows to service our outstanding obligations; - · fluctuations in interest rates and increased operating costs; - our ability to satisfy our short and long-term liquidity requirements; - · our ability to deploy the debt and equity capital we raise; - our ability to raise additional equity and debt capital on terms that are attractive or at all; - · our ability to make distributions on shares of our common and preferred stock; - · general volatility of the market price of our common and preferred stock; - · our lack of a significant operating history; - · changes in our business or our investment or financing strategy; - · changes in our management internalization plans; - our dependence upon key personnel whose continued service is not guaranteed; - our and Inter-American Management, LLC's (the "Advisor"), ability to identify, hire and retain highly qualified personnel in the future; - the degree and nature of our competition; - changes in healthcare laws, governmental regulations, tax rates and similar matters; - changes in current healthcare and healthcare real estate trends; - · changes in expected trends in Medicare, Medicaid and commercial insurance reimbursement trends; - · competition for investment opportunities; - our failure to successfully integrate acquired healthcare facilities; - our expected tenant improvement expenditures; - changes in accounting policies generally accepted in the United States of America ("GAAP"); - · lack of or insufficient amounts of insurance; - other factors affecting the real estate industry generally; - changes in the tax treatment of our distributions; - our failure to qualify and maintain our qualification as a real estate investment trust ("REIT") for U.S. federal income tax purposes; and - limitations imposed on our business and our ability to satisfy complex rules relating to REIT qualification for U.S. federal income tax purposes.
+- · defaults on or non-renewal of leases by tenants; - · decreased rental rates or increased vacancy rates; - · difficulties in identifying healthcare facilities to acquire and completing such acquisitions; - adverse economic or real estate conditions or developments, either nationally or in the markets in which our facilities are located; - our failure to generate sufficient cash flows to service our outstanding obligations; - · fluctuations in interest rates and increased operating costs; - · our failure to effectively hedge our interest rate risk; - · our ability to satisfy our short and long-term liquidity requirements; - our ability to deploy the debt and equity capital we raise; - · our ability to raise additional equity and debt capital on terms that are attractive or at all; - our ability to make distributions on shares of our common and preferred stock; - · expectations regarding the timing and/or completion of any acquisition; - · general volatility of the market price of our common and preferred stock; - · changes in our business or our investment or financing strategy; - · changes in our management internalization plans; - · our dependence upon key personnel whose continued service is not guaranteed; - the ability of our external manager, Inter-American Management, LLC's (the "Advisor"), to identify, hire and retain highly qualified personnel in the future; - the degree and nature of our competition; - changes in healthcare laws, governmental regulations, tax rates and similar matters; - · changes in current healthcare and healthcare real estate trends; - · changes in expected trends in Medicare, Medicaid and commercial insurance reimbursement trends; - · competition for investment opportunities; - our failure to successfully integrate acquired healthcare facilities; - · our expected tenant improvement expenditures; - changes in accounting policies generally accepted in the United States of America ("GAAP"); - · lack of or insufficient amounts of insurance; - · other factors affecting the real estate industry generally; - · changes in the tax treatment of our distributions; - our failure to qualify and maintain our qualification as a real estate investment trust ("REIT") for U.S. federal income tax purposes; - our inability to qualify for the safe harbors from the "100% Prohibited Transaction Tax" under the REIT rules with respect to our property dispositions; and - limitations imposed on our business and our ability to satisfy complex rules relating to REIT qualification for U.S. federal income tax purposes.

 See Item 1A.
-Risk Factors in this Annual Report on Form 10-K for the year ended December 31, 2017 for further discussion of these and other risks, as well as the risks, uncertainties and other factors discussed in this Report and identified in other documents we may file with the United States Securities and Exchange Commission (the "SEC" or the "Commission") from time to time.
+Risk Factors in this Annual Report on Form 10-K for the year ended December 31, 2018 for further discussion of these and other risks, as well as the risks, uncertainties and other factors discussed in this Report and identified in other documents we may file with the United States Securities and Exchange Commission (the "SEC") from time to time.
 You should carefully consider these risks before making any investment decisions in our company.
 New risks and uncertainties may also emerge from time to time that could materially and adversely affect us.
 While forward-looking statements reflect our good faith beliefs, they are not guarantees of future performance.
 We disclaim any obligation to update or revise any forward-looking statement to reflect changes in underlying assumptions or factors, of new information, data or methods, future events or other changes after the date of this Report, except as required by applicable law.
 You should not place undue reliance on any forward-looking statements that are based on information currently available to us or the third parties making the forward-looking statements.